-Carpio: Yes, that is a concern that we have a capacity of 175, but yet we have a head count of 689 where are the rest going to go?
-If Tri-City is in this, then there is a profit for them and they should take responsibility for their own City.
+Carpio- Yes, that is a concern that we have a capacity of 175, but yet we have a head count of 689 where are the rest going to go?
+If Tri-City is in this, then there is a profit for them and they should take responsibility for their own city.

-Staff: We are not paying Tri-City to be a partner, they are a partner on site because there will be mental health clients that are homeless.
+Staff- We are not paying Tri-City to be a partner, they are a partner on site because there will be mental health clients that are homeless.

-Paula Lance: I wanted to address the issues regarding Tri-City.
-They have units In Claremont and La Verne which treat low and moderate income in a ball park of 40 units.
+Paula Lance- I wanted to address the issues regarding Tri-City, they have units In Claremont and Laverne which treat low and moderate income in a ball park of 40 units.
 They are focused on Transitional Age Youth (TAY).
-In Claremont, they have units that help families.
-They do have housing in both cities, but Claremont has 30,000 people, Laverne 30,000, and we have 60,000.
+Claremont they have units that help families.
+They do have housing in both cities, but Claremont has 30,000.00 people Laverne 30,000.00 and we have 60,000.00.
 The cities are not ignoring their communities.
 Thank you.

-Pinedo: Informed Commissioners that it was 7:45 and motioned for another 15 minutes.
-Commissioner Carpio seconded the motion.
+Pinedo- informed Commissioners that it was 7:45 and motioned for another 15 minutes.
+Commissioner Carpio second.